AndreRudolph/impulsephp-doc/docs/controller_serialization.md

 	}</code>
   </pre>

-In conclusion the excluded properties will not be wired again after reactivation unless they will be wired automatically by Symfony's dependency injection container.
+In conclusion, the excluded properties will not be wired again after reactivation unless they will be wired automatically by Symfony's dependency injection container.

 <h5><a id="component-references">Component references</a></h5>